 Labs take place in LM6 commencing Sept.
-18th-20th (see lab timetable for details)
+17th-19th (see lab timetable for details)

-Tutorials take place roughly biweekly on Tuesdays and Fridays commencing the third week of term: see the course portal site for dates and locations
+Tutorials take place roughly biweekly on Tuesdays and Fridays commencing the second or third week of term: see the course portal site for dates and locations

 Term tests will take place during the Friday lecture period; dates, location and additional information will be posted on the course portal site